 “Removing cancer remains our top priority,” says Chilton’s medical director of breast surgery, Margaret Mary Sacco, MD, “but surgical advances have also helped to enhance cosmetic outcomes,” which can help restore body image and self-confidence.
 “Improved instrumentation allows surgeons to operate through smaller, more concealed incisions around the dark portion of the nipple, crease at the lower part of the breast (inframammary fold) or armpit area; in many cases, the scars are barely visible.”

 “As microsurgery advanced, we also discovered new ways of reconstructing the breast,” states Charbel Chalfoun, MD, a board-certified plastic surgeon who specializes in breast reconstruction.
+He is certified by the American Board of Plastic Surgery.
 Utilizing the muscle-sparing DIEP flap procedure, for example, surgeons rebuild the breasts using skin, fat and blood vessels from the abdomen, which “lowers the risk of complication and side effects while allowing patients to have natural feeling breasts,” he explains.
 Chilton is leading the region with the equipment and expertise for this highly complex procedure.

 Safer Radiation to Protect the Heart